drewmendez/fake-store-ecommerce-webapp/README.md

 # Fake Store E-commerce Web App

-This is a front end only e-commerce web application that fetches products from [fake store api](https://fakestoreapi.com/products) and uses localstorage to store shopping cart items.
+This is a front end only e-commerce web application that fetches products from [DummyJSON](https://dummyjson.com/products) and uses localstorage to store shopping cart items.

 ## Features